rameezk/blog-old/content/pages/projects/index.md

 ## tmux-kubectl

 A plugin for tmux showing you the current context specified for k8s.
 Plugin is [TPM](https://github.com/tmux-plugins/tpm) friendly.
 [Code here](https://github.com/rameezk/tmux-kubectl).

+## the-one-true-khan
+Arguably my greatest work.
+There can only be one true Khan. [https://whois.theonetruekhan.com](https://whois.theonetruekhan.com)